ZaneBaker2001/Python_Projects/Deep_Learning_Vision_Language_Model/src/README.md

 To download the required data for this project, type in the following link: https://drive.google.com/file/d/1p2NrOQrAOoeukF-V3VSPBTVOynFpsU4z/view?usp=drive_link

 This takes you to the zip file containing the data.
-Download it to your local machine and unzip it by either clicking on the file or typing in this command in your terminal: unzip supertux_data.zip
+Download it to your local machine and unzip it by either double-clicking the file or typing in the following command in your terminal: unzip supertux_data.zip

 ## Features